Lurchi: History

 While Salamander issued some newspaper advertisements featuring an anonymous anthropomorphic salamander in early 20th century, the character Lurchi was introduced in 1937.
 The name of the artist of the pre-war booklets is lost.

 In the 1930s, Salamander did not even produce children's shoes.
 The booklets were rather meant to keep youngsters quiet while parents would buy shoes.

 Lurchi's adventures ceased publication in 1939 due to the outbreak of World War II.

 They were continued only in 1951, starting with redrawn remakes of the prewar issues 1–5.
 Then, artist Heinz Schubel and writer Erwin Kühlewein took over, and shaped the style of Lurchi as it became known by generations of readers.
 Schubel retired in 1972, and various artists tried to keep up his standards - unsuccessfully, in the opinion of the majority of fans.
 In 1995 Dietwald Doblies took over and returned to a more "Schubelian" style.

 In 2000, all protagonists of the series underwent a major "brushup" at the request of the company's management.
 Most remarkably, they became fully clothed, whereas in their classic form they had been mostly nude except for some accessories, and, of course, their Salamander shoes.
 It should be mentioned, however, that the "mammal" protagonists (the mouse, the hedgehog and the dwarf) always had worn at least pants, and the amphibian protagonists of course had no visible reproductive organs.
 But more essential to the series was the change of roles the protagonists went through (e. g.
 Piping had been the group's elder before, since 2000 he is a child).
 Moreover, the text is in prose now.
+The original format of thin green booklets (Hefte) was temporarily replaced by a square format and a redesigned marketing approach.
+However, the modernized design was poorly received by collectors and long-time readers, prompting a return around 2005 to a format and visual style closer to the classic editions.
+In 2011, issue #147 (Lurchi und die Fee Emily) introduced Emily the fairy as a permanent character—the first addition to the core group (Hopps the frog, Piping the dwarf, Mäusepiep the mouse, Igelmann the hedgehog, and Unkerich the toad) in several decades.
+She is the only member of the group capable of flight.
+The booklets continue to be produced in limited editions as promotional items, with Jan Reiser serving as the illustrator since 2022.